What is the LDA’s approach to education and formation?

 The education and formation process takes a minimum of two years, and many students take three years or longer.
-The length of this process depends on the experience the student brings and her particular program as she prepares for service.
+The length of this process depends on the experience the student brings and the individualized service program.

-Deaconess ministry has taken various forms, and those forms have changed as the church and society changes.
-The education and formation process sometimes changes students' perspective about the kinds of ministry available, and they may discover new paths for themselves as the process unfolds.
-Deaconesses provide leadership within the church to help the whole church become more diaconal.
+Diaconal ministry takes various forms and those forms keep changing as the church and society change.
+The education and formation process sometimes changes students' perspectives about the kinds of ministry available, and they may discover new paths for themselves as the process unfolds.

 Yes.
 The ministry of this diaconate is rooted, formed, and lived out in the context of the Lutheran faith.
 Applicants must be members of a Lutheran church, participating regularly in worship, study of the Holy Scripture, prayer and faithful use of the means of grace.
 We accept applicants who belong to many Lutheran denominations, including LCMS, ELCA, and Lutheran church bodies in Canada.

 The LDA consecrates and approves deaconesses and deacons for service.
 Some LDA members complete additional requirements to become rostered in various church bodies.
 Applicants who are considering candidacy in a Lutheran church body may wish to talk to the LDA to coordinate the education/formation process with other requirements.
 Visit your church body’s website to find out about other ministry programs.

 The LDA’s education/formation process offers access to LDA staff, deaconess mentors, and resource people.
 It will open many doors for you and introduce you to new ideas.
 Our fees reflect these costs.

 The basic fee is $5,000.
 In addition, there is an annual fee of $2,500 for each year you are in the education/formation process.
 Other costs include application and interview expenses, travel and registration for each annual formation event and annual deaconess conference, and tuition for your coursework.
 Click here for more details.